zac7777/Entropy/Entropy/Classes/Duellist.md

 HP: 2d8 + Insight
 AP: 5 + Reasoning

-*Zero in:* whenever you land a hit (either with a spell or a weapon), spells you cast this turn have +1 to their minimum and you gain -5 accuracy until end of turn
+*Pre-emptive strike:* before turn order is determined and combat begins you may make any attack that costs less than 4 AP for no cost
 ###### Moves
-*Hold breath:* 1 AP, you gain -10 accuracy for your next attack with a medium or long weapon and automatically fail the next spell minimum that targets you, this may only be activated once per turn
+*Violent overture:* 1 AP, you gain an additional amount of AP equal to your Reasoning * 2, this effect lasts until the end of your turn.
+You may not spend AP in your next turn.
+This may only be activated once per turn, and only in your first turn

-*Hunker down:* 2 AP, if you have not moved this turn you may pay 0 AP instead.
-While "Hunkered Down" you have -10 accuracy and +10 dodge, your moves that affect your allies cost 1 AP less (This cannot reduce their cost to below 1), and if you would receive knockback you may roll 1d10 + Endurance, if this roll is higher than the distance you would be knocked the knockback fails to move you.
-If you move more than 2m in one turn this effect will end.
+*Draw:* 1 AP, swap any number of equipment from either hand to storage, or from storage to hand, this may only be activated up to twice per turn

-*Rally cry:* 4 AP, all allies that can hear you gain +1 AP on their next turn and +2 DT to mental damage until the end of combat
+*Double attack:* 1 AP, the next time you use a move on an equipped weapon you may activate a move with the same AP cost on a different equipped weapon without paying the AP cost

 #### Level 2:

-HP: Previous HP + 1d12
+HP: Previous HP + 1d8 + Insight
-AP: 3 + Endurance * 2
+AP: 4 + Reasoning * 2

 ###### Pathway bonuses